chicio/chicio.github.io/_posts/2018-07-05-distribution-enterprise-app-ios-beta.md

 </plist>
 ```

-Now we are ready to distribute our beta app.
-One last thing: you will need to explain to the less experienced user
+Now we were ready to distribute our beta app, and you know everything is needed to create your own beta program.
+One
+last thing: you will need to explain to the less experienced user that they need to accept the enterprise
-that they need to accept the enterprise provisioning profile from Settings -> Profiles & Device Management.
-If they
+provisioning profile from *Settings -> Profiles & Device Management*.
+If they don't do it they will see the alert
-don't do it they will see the alert contained in the screenshot below.
+contained in the screenshot below.

 ![enterprise untrusted developer](/assets/images/posts/enterprise-untrusted-developer.jpg "enterprise untrusted developer")

 That's it!!!
-Go to your boss and tell her/him you're ready to publish you custom iOS beta internal program!!! :sunglasses::apple:
+Go to your boss and tell her/him you're ready to create you custom iOS beta internal program!!!
+:sunglasses::apple: